FXCM vs Trading 212 2025

 Dive deeper: Best Low Spread Forex Brokers.

-FXCM vs Trading 212: when it comes to the range of investments, Trading 212 offers far more choice.
+FXCM vs Trading 212: for range of investments, Trading 212 offers far more choice.
 Trading 212 lists 7,868 tradeable symbols and 146 forex pairs, while FXCM offers 440 symbols and 46 forex pairs.
-Both support forex trading via CFDs/spot.
-A big difference is share dealing: Trading 212 lets you buy real exchange‑traded stocks on U.S. and international markets (think Apple or Vodafone), while FXCM does not.
+Both support forex trading via CFDs or spot.
+Trading 212 also lets you buy exchange-traded shares on U.S. and international markets, which FXCM does not offer.
+For crypto, neither broker provides actual coins, but both offer cryptocurrency CFDs.

 |